From SDGs to practical action: an urban planning implementation investingation – Proff. Caterina Pietra, Roberto De Lotto, Elisabetta Venco

 Title: From SDG goals to practical actions: an urban planning implementation investigation

 Provider: University of Pavia, Proff.
 Caterina Pietra, Roberto De Lotto, Elisabetta Venco.

 The examination will be available on Kiro.
-It will be realized via Kiro Testing, as a multiple choice questionnaire (16 questions): the link to the test will be available at this link.
+It will be realized via Kiro Testing, as a multiple choice questionnaire.

 Important Note: remind to register to the exam via ESSE3.
 It is necessary to make sure your vote is correclty registered and the Open badge correctly issued.